memoryofavoyage/learning-journal/README.md

 My friends Isaac and Phoebe are sick today. :-(
 I hope my unity project saved properly on one drive.
 It did.
 We just did our stand up meeting.
-And with paul's help I finished my first tutorial.
+And with Paul's help I finished my first tutorial.
 Starting on my second one.

 05/11/2024